Kybrnts/ProBashProgramming/Readme.md

 -----
 The idea is to establish a set of "good bash scripting rules", and then put them to the test by re-writing all the code available in Chris Johnson's book following them.
 The task shouldn't be very hard as published code is already close to that.
 However it is expected that this rules will be improved and extended during the process.
 From a more practical point of view we also aim to improve:
 * Code clarity and simplicity, making it easy to maintain, share and extend.
 * Code Reusability, putting a bit of effort in function libraries development.
-* Also some effort in writing code that it is safer to execute, robust, that works consistently with wider range of inputs and with proper run time error handling.
+* Also some effort in writing code that it is safer to execute, robust, works consistently with wider range of inputs and with proper run time error handling.

 Scripting rules